kenthejr/dids-memo-fields/hip-55.md

 ## Motivation

-Entities on Hedera now have a memo field.
+Entities (such as accounts, topics, adn tokens) on Hedera have a memo field, allowing for an arbitrary string (less than 100 bytes) to be attached to the entity.
+Entity memos are distinct from memos on transactions, the memo on an entity is persisted in Hedera state.

 Decentralized Identifiers (DIDs) [0], as supported by the Hedera DID Method [1], provide a useful format for populating the memo fields.

+According to the W3C, a DID, is “a globally unique identifier that does not require a centralized registration authority because it is registered with distributed ledger technology or other form of decentralized network.”

+DIDs can be dereferenced or resolved to a DID Document - a set of data that describes the subject of a DID, including mechanisms, such as public keys that the DID subject can use to authenticate itself and prove their association with the DID.
+DID Documents are graph-based data structures that are typically expressed using JSON-LD.

 Relative to other identifier formats, DIDs have the advantages of

 - Standardized
 - Guaranteed global uniqueness
-- Resolvable into a JSON DID Document carrying useful metadata , e.g. keys , endpoints, etc.
+- Resolvable into a DID Document carrying useful metadata , e.g. keys , endpoints, etc.
 - Can be cryptographically ‘claimed’ by creating a signature with a private key that corresponds to the public key & signature within the DID Document
-- When registered via HCS, provable provenance of changes to the DID Document, e.g. for key rotation, introduction of additional endpoints etc.
+- When their lifecycle is tracked via HCS as in the Hedera DID Method, provable provenance of changes to the DID Document, e.g. for key rotation, introduction of additional endpoints etc.

 ## Rationale